Harvard-CS-2881/harvard-cs-2881-hw0/README.md

 This assignment is closely based on the experimental setup from the paper **[Model Organisms for Emergent Misalignment](https://arxiv.org/abs/2506.11613)**.
 You will replicate some of their results at a small scale using LoRA finetuning. **We strongly recommend reading the paper before starting.**

+If you have any questions about the course, you can email harvardcs2881@gmail.com

 ## 🎯 Goal

 Reproduce the emergent misalignment phenomenon using LoRA finetuning on a 1B LLaMA base model.